 - Gifts of Life Insurance – Some community members have named VIA as a beneficiary in a life insurance policy.
 This gift is also revocable, allowing you to change the beneficiaries of your life insurance policy at any time.

 The Virginia Institute of Autism has benefited significantly from generous community members who chose to financially support VIA through planned gifts.
-If you are considering including VIA as a beneficiary in your estate plans (or have already done so) - or want to learn more about planned giving, please call Nicole Thomas, Director of Advancement at 434.529.8203, or email her at firstname.lastname@example.org.
+If you are considering including VIA as a beneficiary in your estate plans (or have already done so) - or want to learn more about planned giving, please call Nicole Thomas, Chief Advancement Officer at 434.529.8203, or email her at firstname.lastname@example.org.
 Thank you!